lsamaha/docker-neo4j/README.md

 # docker-neo4j

-This docker file starts neo4j 2.2.0 on Debian in a Docker container.
+This docker file starts neo4j 2.2.0 community edition on Debian in a Docker container.

 ## Host

 The standard neo4j 7473 and 7474 ports are exposed.
 Just map them to host ports using docker's -p parameter.

 ```
-docker run -d -p 7474:7474 lwsamaha/neo4j:latest
+docker run -d -p 7474:7474 SPSCommerce/neo4j:latest
 ```

+## SSL

+In this version, a self-signed cert is provided for SSL by neo4j using debian openssl and apache packages.

 ## Data